 At the crossroads of three seas, and set between mainland Greece and the island of Crete, Kythera’s unique identity has been sculpted by its key geographical location and its rich history, making it a hotspot of cultural and biological diversity.

-So far, a network of 11 thematic trails totaling 100 km has been built.
+So far, a network of 11 thematic trails totalling 100 km has been built.
 MedINA’s role has been pivotal in expanding and upgrading the existing network of trails while also fostering collaboration and innovation at the local level.
 Most notably, MedINA has created an advanced methodology for assigning a thematic character to the trails.
 By using tools from the INCREAte approach, the project team registered points of natural and cultural interest along the trails and correlated their presence in order to create integrated narratives for them and highlight interconnections in the landscape.
 At the same time, MedINA undertook ethnographic research and recorded the stories of the trails, which were once the primary transport system on the island prior to the widespread use of cars – as related by elderly members of the community.
 This wealth of information will be integrated into a mobile phone app and an online platform, serving both hikers and the general public.
 This action is supported by a CCLD project that is currently being implemented.

 Furthermore, to support the trail network’s sustainability and encourage crucial community involvement and effective local stewardship, MedINA spearheaded a series of inclusive actions, including vocational training for young Kytherians as interpretive guides and the restoration of traditional micro-dams along the stream of Karavas.